intel/llvm/sycl/doc/OptionalDeviceFeatures.md

   constant is a value from `enum class aspect` representing the aspects that are used by the kernel or exported device function.

-* The `!intel_assumed_targets` metadata is used to decorate kernel functions and `SYCL_EXTERNAL` functions, telling the value of the `-fsycl-assume-all-kernels-run-on-targets` that was used to compile the translation unit.
+* The `!intel_fixed_targets` metadata is used to decorate kernel functions and `SYCL_EXTERNAL` functions, telling the value of the `-fsycl-fixed-targets` switch that was used to compile the translation unit.
 The value of this metadata node is a list of string literals corresponding to the list of targets specified on that command line switch.
-If the translation unit is compiled without the `-fsycl-assume-all-kernels-run-on-targets`, the metadata has an empty list.
+If the translation unit is compiled without the `-fsycl-fixed-targets`, the metadata has an empty list.

   The reason an empty metadata is added to functions compiled without the command line switch is to aid with the error checking that happens in the `sycl-post-link` tool w.r.t. `SYCL_EXTERNAL` functions.
-The presence of the empty metadata allows `sycl-post-link` to identify functions that are definitely known to be compiled without `-fsycl-assume-all-kernels-run-on-targets`.
+The presence of the empty metadata allows `sycl-post-link` to identify functions that are definitely known to be compiled without `-fsycl-fixed-targets`.
 Functions with no metadata might be created by backend IR passes, even when this switch *is* specified.

 To illustrate, the following IR corresponds to a function `foo` that is decorated with `[[sycl::device_has()]]` where the required aspects have the